xCDAT/xcdat/docs/index.rst

 =========================================

 xCDAT is an extension of `xarray`_ for climate data analysis on structured grids.
-It serves as the spiritual successor to the Community Data Analysis Tools (`CDAT`_) library.
+It serves as a modern successor to the Community Data Analysis Tools (`CDAT`_) library.

-The goal of xCDAT is to provide generalizable climate domain features and utilities that streamline the developer experience for data analysis code. xCDAT's design philosophy is to reduce the complexity and overhead required by the user to accomplish specific tasks in xarray.
-Some xCDAT features are inspired by or ported from core CDAT functionalities, while others leverage powerful libraries in the xarray ecosystem (e.g., `xESMF`_ and `cf_xarray`_) to deliver robust APIs.
+The goal of xCDAT is to provide generalizable climate domain features and utilities for simple and robust analysis of climate data. xCDAT's design philosophy is centered on reducing the overhead required from xarray users to accomplish specific tasks.
+Some key xCDAT features are inspired by or ported from core CDAT functionalities, while others leverage powerful libraries in the xarray ecosystem (e.g., `xESMF`_ and `cf_xarray`_) to deliver robust APIs.

 The xCDAT core team's mission is to provide a maintainable and extensible package that serves the needs of the climate community in the long-term.
 We are excited